-Solar panel technology has progressed dramatically over the years, and a variety of innovative solar panels are now being introduced in the market.
+The demand of solar panels in India has dramatically increased over the years, and a variety of innovative solar panels are now being introduced in the market.
 However, when you assess your solar panel choices, you will find two major types of solar panels – Monocrystalline solar panels and Polycrystalline solar panels.

 Both these categories of solar panels are convenient choices that have been in use for years.
 But before making your buying decision, you must evaluate the differences between monocrystalline vs polycrystalline solar panels accurately.